akshadjaiswal/MySQL-Concepts/README.md

 - Basic Queries in SQL.
 - Creating company database.
 - More Basic queries.
-- Functions in SQL
+- Functions in SQL.
-- Wildcards using in SQL
+- Wildcards using in SQL.
-- Unions
+- Unions.
-- Joins
+- Joins.
-- Nested Queries
+- Nested Queries.
-- On Delete
+- On Delete.
-- Triggers
+- Triggers.
 - ER Diagrams.

 ## Tools:-
-- MySQL Installer 8.0.32 (for downloading sql server)
+- MySQL Installer 8.0.32. (for downloading sql server)
-- MySQL Workbench 8.0.32 (Creating Database, Query writing and practicing)
+- MySQL Workbench 8.0.32.
+(Creating Database, Query writing and practicing)
-- MySQL command line client 8.0(Operating Database by CLI)
+- MySQL command line client 8.0.(Operating Database by CLI)

 ## About this repo:-
 - Contains all the queries and code of above topics.